google/WebFundamentals/src/content/en/tools/workbox/guides/migrate.md

 ### Migrate from hand-crafted sw-toolbox to workbox-sw

-If you were using `sw-toolbox` directly (rather than using it implicity via `sw-precache`'s `runtimeCaching` option), then the migration to Workbox requires some manual adjustments to get the equivalent behavior.
+If you were using `sw-toolbox` directly (rather than using it implicitly via `sw-precache`'s `runtimeCaching` option), then the migration to Workbox requires some manual adjustments to get the equivalent behavior.
 For more context, read the documentation for the [`workbox-routing`](/web/tools/workbox/modules/workbox-routing) and